Ben-Stacey/COSC326/Etude 1/README.txt

 This is a program that reads in dates and then checks it to makes sure its valid

+Make sure the input.txt file is in the same folder as date.java

 Compile - javac date.java
 Run - java date